 More often than not, a hammer drill is mistaken for an impact drill.
 This is a common mistake, especially for the first timers in the fields of masonry and carpentry, or those who are not familiar with the tools.

 A hammer drill is not an impact drill and each tool functions differently.
 But how do you differentiate one from the other?
-To give you a rundown of the differences between the two tools, listed below are some points of comparisons:
+Go through impact drill bit reviews online or to give you a rundown of the differences between the two tools, listed below are some points of comparisons:

 What is It